 The Need for Aging in Place

-Aging in place gives seniors the option of staying where they choose while maintaining their quality of life.
+Working with s Certified Aging in Place Specialist can give seniors the option of staying where they choose while maintaining their quality of life.
 It allows those who are aging to do so in an environment that they’re comfortable and familiar with.
-As seniors age, they’ll most likely experience changes that make day to day life more difficult, including the following.
+As senior citizens age, they’ll most likely experience changes that make day to day life more challenging, including some of the following conditions.

 When health issues get in the way of daily activities, a common solution is moving from independent living to assisted living.
-Aging in place provides another option.
+A Certified Aging in Place Specialist might be able to offer other options.
 The shift in modern lifestyles involves families coming together to care for one another and navigate the changing needs of each family member.

-DFW Improved utilizes a Certified Aging-In-Place Specialist when considering home remodeling projects when considering multi-generational households.
+DFW Improved has a Certified Aging-In-Place Specialist for your home remodeling projects to accommodate multi-generational households.

 The National Association of Home Builders Certified Aging-in-Place Specialist (CAPS) designation program teaches technical best-practices essential to the fastest growing segment of the residential remodeling industry: home modifications for the aging-in-place.
 The CAPS designation offers you reassurance that design, planning, construction, and finish-out decisions of your remodel project are designed to help you or your loved ones stay in your home safely and securely.